 string grname$ = "Graph1";

 getn (File Name) fname$:@BBFile (Graph) grname$:@BBGraph (Test @BB);

 The above example shows how to add browsing for a file and graph name.
-The :@BB allows you to add browsing for the following:

 // Use :@F for numeric formatting